Assault on Precinct 13 (1976 film): Later reception

 Dave Golder of SFX magazine hailed the film as, "A superb, bloody thriller about a siege in an abandoned L.A. cop station."
 In his book The Horror Films of the 1970s, John Kenneth Muir gave the film three and a half stars, calling it "a lean, mean exciting horror motion picture... a movie of ingenuity, cunning and thrills."
-Mick Martin & Marsha Porter of the Video Movie Guide gave the film four and a half stars out of five, writing, "…John Carpenter's riveting movie about a nearly deserted L.A. police station that finds itself under siege by a youth gang.
-It's a modern day version of Howard Hawks' Rio Bravo, with exceptional performances by the entire cast."
-In 2003, Dalton Ross of Entertainment Weekly described Assault as "a tight, tense thriller … Carpenter's eerie score and Douglas Knapp's stylish cinematography give this low-budget shoot-out all the weight of an urban Rio Bravo."
+Mick Martin & Marsha Porter of the Video Movie Guide gave the film four and a half stars out of five, writing, "...John Carpenter's riveting movie about a nearly deserted L.A. police station that finds itself under siege by a youth gang.
+It's a modern-day version of Howard Hawks' Rio Bravo, with exceptional performances by the entire cast."
+In 2003, Dalton Ross of Entertainment Weekly described Assault as "a tight, tense thriller ...
+Carpenter's eerie score and Douglas Knapp's stylish cinematography give this low-budget shoot-out all the weight of an urban Rio Bravo."
 Leonard Maltin also gave the film three and a half stars out of four: "A nearly deserted L.A. police station finds itself under a state of siege by a youth gang in this riveting thriller, a modern-day paraphrase of Howard Hawks' Rio Bravo.
 Writer/director Carpenter also did the eerie music score for this knockout."

 Tim Pulleine of The Guardian described the film as superficial despite successfully meeting the requirements of the genre.
 Brian Lindsey of Eccentric Cinema gave the film 6 out of a scale of 10, saying the film "isn't believable for a second—yet this doesn't stop it from being a fun little B picture in the best drive-in tradition".

-The film has a 96% approval rating on Rotten Tomatoes based on 51 reviews, with an average rating of 7.8/10.
-It is Carpenter's highest-rated film as writer-director on the website.
+The film has a 94% approval rating on Rotten Tomatoes based on 54 reviews.
 The site's consensus reads: "Lean, taut and compellingly gritty, John Carpenter's loose update of Rio Bravo ranks as a cult action classic and one of the filmmaker's best."
 On Metacritic, the film has a weighted average score of 89 out of 100, based on 7 critics, indicating "Universal acclaim".